Skip to main content

 Why reserve-aware settlement matters

-Settlement should not pay from ambiguous balances.
+Settlement does not pay from ambiguous balances.

 Claims and payouts need to reconcile against: